 Ace in the hole.
 As if all that weren't enough, my saxophone won me my first close friend, in Nairobi.
 And far past that, even tho' I never stuck with any instrument long enough to get any good, my musical background became my ace in the hole once I took up partner dancing.

 Collecting.
-In Marianna I got interested in collecting rocks & artifacts by walking fields and snorkeling in rivers & creeks with my brother, a consummate collector all his life.
+In Marianna I got interested in collecting rocks and artifacts by walking fields and snorkeling in Spring Creek with my brother, a consummate collector all his life.
 I found some cool stuff, but I never came close to developing an eye like his.
-He could walk down a plowed furrow I'd just walked down and come up with 3 arrowheads I missed.
+He could walk down a plowed furrow I'd just walked down and come up with three arrowheads I missed.
 I didn't like walking with my eyes glued to the ground; it made my neck hurt.
 Snorkeling was better.

 Lapidary.
 But we wanted to make things, and tumbled rocks are limited for that, so next Dad got us a lapidary setup to cut cabochons: a diamond blade saw and a 4-wheel grinder.
 Sanding we did by hand, 220 grit up to 1200.
 I hated sanding.
-But I loved the things jewelry we made.
-It was fun to be a jeweler around Xmas.
-We left it all behind in storage when we moved to Kenya, and I think my brother ended up with it.
+But I loved the jewelry we made.
+It was fun to be a jeweler around Christmas.
+We left it all in storage when we moved to Kenya, and I think my brother ended up with it.
 I gave away almost all of what I'd made; the thought of wearing jewelry makes me cringe.
-All I have left are a few bolo ties, and I never wear bolos.
-Who knows, maybe I will someday, and show off my dad's star sapphire.
+All I have left are a few bolo ties.
+Maybe I'll wear them someday, and show off my dad's star sapphire.

-Arkansas.
+Coda.
 My lapidary career had an interesting coda.
-In the late 80s I went with my belly-dancing girlfriend Doña to visit her folks in Arkansas.
-Her dad was an avid rockhound and a jeweler with a much more sophisticated setup and tons of slabs just waiting to be cut & polished.
+In the late 1980s I went with my belly-dancing girlfriend Doña to visit her folks in Arkansas.
+Her dad was an avid rockhound and a jeweler with an elaborate setup and tons of slabs just waiting to be cut and polished.
 He was delighted by my interest, and gave me free rein to use any and all of it.
-I spent the rest of our time there engrossed, overjoyed to be transported back into that craft.
-A couple of my bolos are picture jasper cabs from that trip.
+I spent the rest of our time there engrossed, happy to be transported back into that craft.
+Two of my bolos are picture jasper cabs from that trip.

+OK.
+So despite my execrable diet, utter lack of athletic prowess, and lack of friends, I was doing OK in Asheville.
+Writing this up helps me understand my intense reluctance to leave.
+But Nairobi was waiting.
 Booze in one hand, pot in the other.
-So despite my execrable diet, utter lack of athletic prowess, and lack of friends, I was really doing OK in Asheville; writing this up helps me understand my intense reluctance to leave.
-But Nairobi was waiting.